Stuff and Nonsense

-After eight weeks, 1,600 cups of coffee, 1,920 cigarettes, 16 pork sausages and one instant BBQ, I am pleased to announce the launch of our latest site, a new online store for WWF UK.
+In 2004—after eight weeks, 1,600 cups of coffee, 1,920 cigarettes, 16 pork sausages and one instant BBQ—I was pleased to announce the launch of a new online store for WWF UK.
+You can also read about my more recent redesign of their adoption and donation website.

 Design evolution

-Key elements included a coloured band on the left of the page which related to the different sections of the printed catalogue, the tree image which features on the catalogue's cover and the placement of key products and promotions.
+I was given a style guide along with some newly created icons that matched the printed mail order catalogue at the time.
+Key elements included a coloured band on the left of the page which related to the different sections of the printed catalogue, the tree image which featured on the catalogues cover and the placement of products and promotions.

-We also wanted to expand the space available for product information, (providing product summaries, prices and buy now links) without losing the visual impact of the branding image, which we moved from the left into the center of the screen.
+I also wanted to expand the space available for product information—providing product summaries, prices and buy now links—without losing the visual impact of the branding image, which I moved from the left into the centre of the screen.

-Our next stage involved bringing colour into the grey box layouts and included experiments using colours from the original design comps, as well as those from WWF's official colour palette.
-To expand the range of colours and tones available, we made darker and lighter swatches by using my favourite method and chose to replace the original coloured side panel with complete sections in different colour-ways.
+My next stage involved bringing colour to the grey boxes.
+To expand the range of colours and tones available, I made darker and lighter swatches using my favourite method and chose to replace the original coloured side panel with sections in different colours.

-At this stage a curved bottom edge was added to the top of the page (later removed) to hint at the curvature of the Earth and to soften the 'boxiness' of the layout.
-The branding area was also reduced in height to allow for more product information 'above-the-fold' and a tag-line was introduced.
+At this stage I added a curved bottom to the top of the pages (later removed) to hint at the curvature of the Earth and to soften the straight edges of the deesign.
+I also reduced the height of the branding area to allow for more product information above-the-fold.

-With precise comps and mark-up identical to the original plans, the next stage was to work on the CSS files.
-The final layouts remain reasonably faithful to the design comps and although design revisions were requested right up until launch (removing the curved top edge and changing the colours to match the WWF UK corporate site more closely), these changes required only tweaks to the CSS files and not to the underlying mark-up.
+With precise visuals and mark-up identical to the original plans, my next step was to work on CSS.
+The final pages remained faithful to the static visuals and although design revisions were made all the way to launch, they needed only changes to CSS and not the HTML.

-Thanks also to those kind souls who gave their time in Mac browser and screen-reader testing.
-Carole, Dan, David, James, Julian and Sue, go home and get some sleep... ;)
+Thanks went to those kind souls who gave their time in Mac browsers and screen readers for testing.

 Replies